-The bid price for the asphalt mix will include the cost of the liquid asphalt or the asphalt recycling agent and the tack coat application as directed in 300-8.
+The bid price for the asphalt mix will include the cost of the liquid asphalt and the tack coat application as directed in 300-8.
 There will be no separate payment or unit price adjustment for the asphalt binder material in the asphalt mix.
 For the calculation of unit price adjustments of bituminous material, the average asphalt content will be based on the percentage specified in 9-2.1.2.
 The weight will be determined as provided in 320-3.2 (including the provisions for the automatic recordation system).